ghaida79/Final-Project/README.md

 ### Data Visualization

-Here I got the answers of some business questions:
+Here I got the answers to some business questions:
 1. How many customers do we have in each country?

 ![img](images/NoCustomers.png)

+As the graph shows, there is 89% of the customers from UK, 2.27% from Germany, and 2.1% from France.
+There are also too many other countries but the number of customers is very low.
+The company now can try to adopt new marketing and advertising strategies to increase the number of its customers in these countries.

+2. How many orders do we receive per month and per day?